 The writing sample you create will be submitted, along with your test score, to law schools.
-It can impact admissions, so you’ll want to make sure you do well on it.

 You will prepare for this section of the test by practicing writing that offers commentary for a variety of texts.
-It’s important that you practice broadly, since you will have no idea what subjects you’ll be given to write about on the day of your test.
+It’s therefore important that you practice broadly, since you will have no idea what subjects you’ll be given to write about on the day of your test.

 With unique content and skill requirements for each section, you’ll need to create a study plan to methodically practice everything.
 Using a prep course can make sure you cover all your bases, and have plenty of material for practice and self-assessment.

 Check out our comparison of the best LSAT prep courses to decide which one is best for your needs.